usaid-cs/yesterday-i-learned/random.md

 1. Marrying a native [North] American man for tax credit is [not really worth it](http://www.cbc.ca/news/business/taxes/first-nations-pay-more-tax-than-you-think-1.2971040), particularly if for tax credit alone.
 You also have to suffer the consequences of marrying a man (if you are heterosexual).
 Said native man also loses the perpetual tax exemption if he marries a non-native man (or other hipster kins, such as women).
 1. The [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) is how tall the waves are given a certain wind speed.
 If the waves are 9ft tall, then the Beaufort scale is 9ft.
 1. [Women always scream, often while doing nothing, it is a global phenomenon](https://www.reddit.com/r/videos/comments/4ju3ip/still_one_of_the_eeriest_videos_ive_seen_the/d39un1a).
-1. Always begin a conversation with ["Can we talk?"](https://www.reddit.com/comments/4jymdh).
 1. While it is well-known that [Google A/B tests everything, including colour](http://www.telegraph.co.uk/technology/2016/05/09/google-is-testing-a-radical-change-by-turning-all-links-black/), their designers don't like it either, apparently: ""I can't operate in an environment like that.
 I've grown tired of debating such miniscule design decisions.
 There are more exciting design problems in this world to tackle."
 1. [Assassination](https://www.reddit.com/r/news/comments/4iclf5/opposition_party_leader_in_venezuela_assassinated/d2x1npm) refers specifically to the murder of a politician.
 1. The [clothespin](https://en.wikipedia.org/wiki/Clothespin) was invented in Vermont.